by J.A. Strawn

 Marcy glared at Harrison for a moment before resuming her work.
 He gave her a knowing little smirk and grabbed another beer from the fridge.

 "So, as a natural leader. . .who drinks sophisticated low-cal beer. . .did you find an internship yet?
-For the summer?"
+For after graduation?"

 "Well, just remember that none of them will be named 'Golden Goose.'
 I know how lazy you are."
 She laughed at her own joke as she added wine to the stew.
 She looked at the food and gasped.